Breaking News from VicRoads about COVID-19 Situation and Customer Service Operations of VicRoads

 New Permit Handbook:

-Please NOTE Vehicles are able to be used for any purpose EXCEPT FINANCIAL GAIN.
+Please NOTE in accordance with the Scheme, Vehicles are able to be used for any purpose EXCEPT FINANCIAL GAIN.

 Further information relating to the Scheme: